ACE-Genomics/wxspipe/wxsInit.md

 - init\_conf

     Read init file and export a hash of variables.
+Yes, you can customize it and change your init files according but is OK this way

     Usage: